katurian/snatch/README.md

 ```

 ### GetArticle_input.py
-Prompts the user for a URL outputs a text file labeled with the article's title and source publication.
+Prompts the user for a URL and outputs a text file labeled with the article's title and source publication.

 Example: